MicrosoftDocs/architecture-center/docs/guide/resilience/resilience-overview.md

 ### Manage dependencies and reduce authentication calls

 Every authentication call is subject to disruption if any component of the call fails.
 When authentication is disrupted because of underlying component failures, users can't access their applications.
-So, reducing the number of authentication calls and the number of dependencies in those calls is important to resilience.
+So, reducing the number of authentication calls and the number of dependencies in those calls is essential for resilience.

 - Manage dependencies.
 [Build resilience with credential management](/azure/active-directory/fundamentals/resilience-in-credentials).
 - Reduce authentication calls.
 [Build resilience with device states](/azure/active-directory/fundamentals/resilience-with-device-states).